GAchuzia/gachuzias-website/README.md

-# personal_website
+# Grant Achuzia's Website
-My personal website
+A vanilla JS website showcasing some of my projects and a little information about me!